LajosPolya/aws-cdk-templates/deploy-api-gateway-rest-api-lambda-integration/README.md

 curl --location <api_url>/parent/child
 ```

+Where `api_url` is exported by the CDK and therefore printed to the CLI during deployment.

 ### Browser :surfer:

 The API will respond successfully if the URL is pasted into the browser.